-Measure applicable in case the adequate capacity of a Member State is about to be reached the Commission implementing act referred to in Article 41bb or higher the Member
+Measure applicable in case the adequate capacity of a Member State is reached

-- 1. When the number of applicants that are subject to the border procedure in a Member

-State is equal to 75% of the number set out in respect of the Member State concerned in
+When the number of applicants that are subject to the border procedure in a Member State is equal to or exceeds the number set out in respect of that Member State in the Commission implementing act referred to in the first subparagraph of paragraph 1 of Article 41bb or higher, that the Member State may notify the Commission of the fact.

-State may notify the Commission. - 2.
-Where a Member State notifies the Commission in accordance with paragraph 1, by way of derogation from Article 41b(1), that Member State is not required to examine in a border procedure applications made by applicants referred to in Article 40(1)(i) who are of a nationality or, in the case of stateless persons, former habitual residents of a third country for which the proportion of decisions by the determining authority granting international protection is, according to the latest available yearly Union-wide average Eurostat data, higher than five percent. - 3.
-Paragraph 2 may be applied by a Member State from the day following the date of the notification in accordance with paragraph 1 for a maximum period of six months within the same calendar year.
+- 2. Where a Member State notifies the Commission in accordance with paragraph 1, by way of derogation from Article 41b(1), that Member State is not, required to examine in a border procedure applications made by applicants referred to in Article 40(1)(i) at a moment when the number of applicants that are subject to the border procedure in that Member State is equal to or exceeds the number referred to in the first subparagraph of paragraph 1 of Article 41bb or higher. - 3.
+The measure in paragraph 2 shall be applied on an inflow-outflow basis and the Member State concerned shall be required to continue examining in a border procedure applications made by applicants referred to in Article 40(1)(i) as soon as the number of applicants that are subject to the border procedure in that Member State at any given moment is lower than the number referred to in the first subparagraph of paragraph 1 of Article 41bb. - 4.
+The measure in paragraph 2 may be applied by a Member State-for the remainder of the same calendar year starting from the day following the date of the notification in accordance with paragraph 1.